 - Don’t use fabrics as wrinkles are messy and distracting.

-– Don’t have a neutral coloured wall?
+- Don’t have a neutral colored wall?
 Head over to home depot and get beadboard, drywall sheet or anything thin, over 4”x4” and white for under $30!

 - If you are using your floor, make sure it doesn’t have a shine.
 If it does put a white carpet or white drywall sheet down against the baseboard.

 - Make sure the surfaces you use are clean, as pesky dirt and dust can appear when you sharpen the image later.

 I have also included camera angles and how many images to aim for while shooting a single product.
 Aim for a minimum of three images unless the product is pretty straight forward.

 - 1) straight-on shot of the item (feel free to do this for all relevant angels of the asset).

 - 2) Angle shot or top shot (Get a shot at an angle from above or straight on from above.
 Consider it the more “artsy shot” that looks great as your main image.